lterweight contest, another fight where the decision was closely debated.

 Conclusion: The Continuing Story of Jack Catterall’s Record

 Jack Catterall’s professional boxing record is a dynamic entity, constantly evolving with each fight.
 His current statistics of 28 wins and 2 losses, with 13 KOs, reflect a fighter who has consistently performed at a high level and challenged for significant honours.
-The controversial nature of some of his losses, particularly against Josh Taylor, adds layers of intrigue to his career narrative.
-As he continues to compete, his record will undoubtedly remain a key point of discussion for boxing enthusiasts and a testament to his enduring presence in the sport.
+The controversial nature of some of his losses, especially against Josh Taylor, adds layers of intrigue to his career narrative.
+As he continues to compete, his record will remain a key point of discussion for boxing enthusiasts and a testament to his enduring presence in the sport.

 .